-Scientists realized they didn’t need to invoke divine explanations at all to be able to study the natural world, and so the scientific consensus has concluded over recent centuries that divine explanations are not only not necessary; they are not appropriate.
+Thinkers realized during the Enlightenment period that they didn’t need to invoke divine explanations at all to be able to study the natural world.
+From that realization, a scholarly consensus the thinking has developed that divine explanations are not only not necessary; they are not appropriate.

-The God of the gaps argument (an argument to prove the nonexistence of God), however, is pretty weak.
-The fact that we can do science (which is the study of the natural world) without appealing to a supernatural being or explanation isn’t surprising.
-There is an order to the natural world that we can study and know, but that order doesn’t preclude the existence of a super (other than natural) Being behind it all.
+The God of the gaps argument (as an argument to prove the nonexistence of God), however, is pretty weak.
+The fact that we can do science (which is, by definition, the study of the natural world) without appealing to a supernatural being or explanation isn’t surprising.
+It also can’t tell us what caused the natural world, as any cause of the natural world would have to be independent of it.

 Frankly, there is a big gap between the fact that the natural world has order that we can study and the question whether anything beyond the natural world exists.
-I can turn the argument around and accuse the atheist of filling the gap with the conclusion that no God exists.
+I can turn the argument around and accuse the naturalist of filling the gap with the conclusion that no God exists.

 However, when we “push back the frontiers of science”, we have to ask ourselves whether the gaps in our knowledge are getting bigger and more problematic?
 Or are they getting smaller and less problematic?”